Sahillather002/Sahillather002/README.md

 - 🌱 I’m currently learning ...Data Science and deep Learning projects
 - 💞️ I’m looking to collaborate on ...machine learning and data science projects
 - 🎓 I'm a Undergraduate Computer Science Engineering Student at Lovely Professional University (currently on the second year!)
-- 📊 Data Engineering Enthusiast!
+- 📊 Data Science & AI Enthusiast!
 - 💪 I'm a hardworker, fast learner, and I always eager to learn more about technology especially in the world of computer science

 <!---